-We work closely with other Baylor Medicine specialties to advance the understanding and treatment of mental health issues unique to women, reduce the impact of these conditions on children and families, and eradicate the stigma associated with mental illness.
+We work closely with other Baylor Medicine specialties, including the Menninger Clinic, to advance the understanding and treatment of mental health issues unique to women, reduce the impact of these conditions on children and families, and eradicate the stigma associated with mental illness.

 We offer expert evaluation, diagnosis and treatment to help women with mental health needs such as: